-Practice Greenhealth also presented all 5 Legacy Health Medical Centers with their Environmental Leadership award, bestowed on hospitals that find creative and innovative ways to achieve long-term sustainability.
+Practice Greenhealth also presented all five Legacy Health hospitals with their Environmental Leadership award, bestowed on hospitals that find creative and innovative ways to achieve long-term sustainability.

 More than 130 Legacy physicians, representing 41 medical specialties, were featured as Top Docs in the January issue of the Portland Monthly Magazine.

 Legacy Health was honored by The Portland Business Journal for our corporate philanthropy.

 The Short Stay Unit at Legacy Mount Hood Medical Center was awarded the Lasting Change Award by NRC+Picker for achieving Best Practice status in pain management and maintaining that level of care for a minimum of 18 months.